Act 1

 Act 1 scene v

-2. What do we learn about Macbeth from Lady Macbeth’s reaction to the letter?
+2. What do we learn about Macbeth from his letter to his wife?

 3. What do we learn about Lady Macbeth from her reaction to the letter?